DylanKentish/ECM3440-python/README.md

 ```

 This is perfectly valid Python but the result of the `input()` function is
 always a string, so this will not work as intended.
+Howwever, if  we
+add *type hints" to our program the linter can help us
+avoid this mistake.

 ```python
 num : int = input("type a number ")